cakephp/docs/en/development/rest.rst

 You can also wire in additional deserializers for alternate formats if you need them, using :php:meth:`RequestHandler::addInputType()`

-Modifying the default REST routes
+Modifying the default REST Routes
 =================================

 .. versionadded:: 2.1